NetEng-Pro/neteng-pro.github.io/README.md

 ## Topics of Interest

 - FLOSS apps and programs
-- App guide for Android (and potentially Linux)
+- App guides for Android and Linux
 - Self-hosting guide and recommendations
 - Browser privacy & security hardening
 - Privacy-centric DNS services